besnik/tutorials/docker-mediawiki/readme.md

 # Running Mediawiki as Docker container

 [Mediawiki](https://www.mediawiki.org) is popular wiki engine that besides other thins powers also Wikipedia.
 It is based on PHP and supports various SQL databases - preferably Mysql or Sqlite (for smaller deployments).
 During installation you can decide if you are going to use Sqlite or a standard sql service like Mysql.
+Note that this image depends linked mysql container.
+If you want to use purely sqlite you need to look after different image.

 # Getting docker image